r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 - 'R' is not on the path -- checking is by 'Rdev'.
 - Package INLA is installed -- requires a binary install on Macs.

-Note that Apple deprecated C functions sprintf and vsprintf in the macOS 13 SDK: this also affects users of C++.
-(And the much less commonly used and widely deprecated gets, mktemp and tmpnam.)

 Packages with non-default installs:

-rgdal: --configure-args='--with-data-copy --with-proj-data=/opt/R/arm64/share/proj'
 sf: --configure-args='--with-data-copy --with-proj-data=/opt/R/arm64/share/proj'

 Options used for 'R CMD check':